Peter Schumann

-Peter Schumann (born 11 June 1934) is the co-founder and director of the radical, community-based puppet theater company founded by Peter Schumann in the early 1960s.
-Bread & Puppet Theater.
+Peter Schumann (born 11 June 1934) is the co-founder and director of the radical puppet theater company Bread & Puppet Theater.
 Born in Silesia, he was a sculptor and dancer in Germany before moving to the United States in 1961.
 In 1963 he founded Bread & Puppet in New York City, and in 1970 moved to the Northeast Kingdom of Vermont, eventually settling in Glover, Vermont, where the company still performs.
 Schumann's best known work is the Domestic Resurrection Circus, performed annually by the Bread and Puppet Theater until 1998.
 He was married to theater co-founder Elka Schumann until her death in August 2021.

 Career

 The Bread and Puppet Theater

 Peter Schumann and his wife Elka co-founded the politically radical, community-based puppet theater company Bread and Puppet Theater in 1963 in New York City.
 The theater is named for its combination of puppetry shows with free freshly baked bread, generally served with a dipping sauce.
 The company is known, according to The Buffalo News for "anarchic, noncommercial, participatory and politically charged approach to art."
 Among the notable Bread and Puppet Theater shows directed by Schumann are "Nativity 1992", described by The New York Times as "an exemplar of performance folk art", and "The Divine Reality Comedy".
 He also participated in the Angry Arts week in January 1967.

+In 2023, Jon Kalish of VTDigger noted that Schulmann attracted some controversy over his position on the 2022 Russian invasion of Ukraine.
+Schumann stated that the conflict was the result of American warmongering and opposed U.S., European Union, and NATO military aid to Ukraine.
+Schumann also accused the Western media of ignoring Ukraine's neo-Nazi presence, an accusation Holocaust historian Michael Berenbaum disputed.
+Several theater members questioned Schumann's response, with former member Ian Thal stating that Schulmann's "reflexive anti-Americanism overrules any sympathy he might have for the Ukrainians.
+It renders Schumann unwilling to criticize Putin’s government or geopolitical ambitions”.

-Notable Works
+Notable works

 The Domestic Resurrection Circus

 After Bread & Puppet's first decade in New York City, Schumann decided to take an offer from Goddard College in Plainfield, Vermont, to become the college's first theater-in-residence.
 After a few years, Schumann composed his first Domestic Resurrection Circus.
 Blending vaudeville comedy with political commentary, as well as the company's trademark giant puppets, the Circus became a tradition each summer.
 After Schumann moved to Glover, Vermont, in 1973, the Circuses continued.
 The Domestic Resurrection Circus's last year was 1998, when over 30,000 people attended.
 Since then, a smaller circus is performed every weekend during the summer.